← All writing

 What I think now

-I came into this thinking SSMs were a niche bet — a research line with two impressive papers and a question mark.
+I came into this thinking SSMs were a niche bet (a research line with two impressive papers and a question mark).
 I leave thinking they're a building block.
 The matrix-level merger with linear attention closed the SSM-vs-attention argument; the production releases (Granite, Kimi, Qwen3-Next, Jamba) closed the "but does anyone actually ship this" argument; Mamba-3 closed the "but the recall failure mode" argument.
-I think that's enough settled to treat SSMs as a normal part of the design space, not a research bet.
+That's enough settled, I think, to treat SSMs as a normal part of the design space rather than a research bet.

 For the edge specifically, the bound on state size is the property I'd defend hardest.
 Bandwidth is two decimal places worse than data-centre, memory is one decimal place worse, and parallelism is two decimal places worse.
 The architecture that decouples cache cost from context length wins on all three axes simultaneously.
 That's the property I keep coming back to.